-Security considerations for the extension mechanism in general, and the design of new extensions, are described in the previous section.
+Security considerations for the extension mechanism in general and for the design of new extensions are described in the previous section.
 A security analysis of each of the extensions defined in this document is given below.

-In general, implementers should continue to monitor the state of the art, and address any weaknesses identified.
+In general, implementers should continue to monitor the state of the art and address any weaknesses identified.

-Additional security considerations are described in the TLS 1.0 RFC [TLS].
+Additional security considerations are described in the TLS 1.0 RFC [TLS] and the TLS 1.1 RFC [TLSbis].